 PARIS, Feb 28 (Reuters) – French retailer Casino vowed on Tuesday to spend more on promotions this quarter to help cash-strapped shoppers after sales at its Geant hypermarkets in France fell sharply in the fourth quarter of 2022 amid competitive pressure.

 Overall group sales growth slowed in the fourth quarter despite a robust performance in Latin America, and shares in Casino, whose domestic rivals include Carrefour and unlisted Leclerc, fell 2.5%.

-The performance in France will be closely watched after nj online casino and Teract earlier this month said they were in preliminary talks to combine their retail activities there within an entity controlled by Casino.
+The performance in France will be closely watched after Casino and Teract earlier this month said they were in preliminary talks to combine their retail activities there within an entity controlled by Casino.

 The company, which has been facing concerns over high debt and low cash flow, is scheduled on March 10 to report its full-year earnings, having said previously it was aiming for a good level of profit and improved cash flow generation.